S1 – New advances in cardiorespiratory neural control

 Coordinator: Carlos Salomón (Universidad de Concepción, Chile & University of Queensland, Australia)

 Cancer is defined as abnormal and uncontrolled cell growth and division and is the second leading cause of death globally.
-Major contributors to cancer-related deaths include lack of accessibility to treatments, delayed diagnosis, and late-stage presentation.
+Major contributors to cancer-related deaths include a lack of accessibility to treatments, delayed diagnosis, and late-stage presentation.
 Furthermore, metastasis, which is the spread of disease away from the primary site, also contributes to fatalities.
-Although exact causes underlying oncogenic transformation of normal cells are unknown, it is understood that both genetic and environmental factors contribute to it.
+Although exact causes underlying the oncogenic transformation of normal cells are unknown, it is understood that both genetic and environmental factors contribute to it.
 Therefore, there is a growing field of research focusing on cancer development, identifying biomarkers, monitoring disease progression, and therapeutic development.
 The past decade has observed an extraordinary explosion of research in the field of extracellular vesicles (EVs), especially in a specific type of EVs originating from endosomal compartments, called exosomes.
-In this symposium, we will discuss the potential role of EVs in cancer progression, and the ability of EVs for biomarkers and therapeutics.
+In this symposium, we will discuss the potential role of EVs in cancer progression and the ability of EVs for biomarkers and therapeutics.

 Andreas Moller (QIMR Berghofer Medical Research Institute, Australia)Communication between cancer cells and their environment via exosomes

 Andy Tao (Purdue University, USA) Phosphoproteins in EVs and cancer progression

 Shayna Sharma (Early career researcher, University of Queensland, Australia) Role of exosomes in ovarian cancer

 S7 – Molecular and cellular mechanisms in cardiac diseases

 Coordinators: Alicia Mattiazzi (Universidad Nacional de La Plata, Argentina), Paulina Donoso (Universidad de Chile, Chile)